RVC-Project/Retrieval-based-Voice-Conversion-WebUI/docs/en/faq_en.md

 The issue will happen in windows, install https://aka.ms/vs/17/release/vc_redist.x64.exe and it will be fixed.

-## Q17：RuntimeError: The expanded size of the tensor (17280) must match the existing size (0) at non-singleton dimension 1.
+## Q17: RuntimeError: The expanded size of the tensor (17280) must match the existing size (0) at non-singleton dimension 1.
 Target sizes: [1, 17280].
 Tensor sizes: [0]

 Delete the wav files whose size is significantly smaller than others, and that won't happen again.
 Than click "train the model"and "train the index".

+## Q18: RuntimeError: The size of tensor a (24) must match the size of tensor b (16) at non-singleton dimension 2

+Do not change the sampling rate and then continue training.
+If it is necessary to change, the exp name should be changed and the model will be trained from scratch.
+You can also copy the pitch and features (0/1/2/2b folders) extracted last time to accelerate the training process.